funnywayrush84/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, maintainable code first, and only optimize when necessary.

+# 2023-12-05
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and wasted time.
+It's better to write clear, simple code first and optimize only when profiling indicates a need for it.